Friday June 27

 Two hours was all I could take in the hot sun.
 I went in search of granita and found a great little place that sold quite a few flavors.
 My favorite two flavors are lemon and coffee.
 I ordered a lemon granita, found a nice little bench by the beach and happily sat sipping on my granita while taking in all the wonderful views.

-Once back at my hotel, I did some laundry after taking a nice long shower.
+Once back at my hotel, I took a nice long shower and I did some laundry.
 Earlier in the day, I saw a sign advertising a few things happening including some sort of dance in the evening.
 I decided to find a place to eat on the boat harbor side of the town to see if I could figure out what else was happening that evening.

 I was pretty tired after a long day in the sun and decided to call it a night and skip the dance thing that was supposed to take place.
 I stopped for a gelato at my new favorite gelateria and then headed back to my hotel.